-The most common question I hear from newbies goes along these lines:
+The most common question I hear from beginners goes:

 "Practice isn't something you do once you're good.
 It's the thing you do that makes you good."

-~ Malcolm Gladwell
+~ Malcolm Gladwell in Outliers: The Story of Success

-How much time are we talking?
-That really varies from person to person.
-One study found that -- with extensive daily commitment -- students of lucid dreaming were able to have their first lucid dream within 3-21 days.
+That varies from person to person.
+One study found that, with extensive daily commitment, students of lucid dreaming were able to have their first lucid dream within 3-21 days.

 It may take you 2 days or 2 months to have your first lucid dream.
 Are you prepared to commit to that, knowing that you'll have one eventually?

 What do I mean by commitment?

 These practices don't take much physical energy, unlike learning to be a professional athlete, say, but they do require your self-discipline.

 Once you attain the mindset of a lucid dreamer, you can scale down the practice.
 Lucid dreams will simply come more easily.
-After a few years, I got to the point where I could say "I'll lucid dream about THIS tonight!" and lo, it would happen.
+After a few years, I got to the point where I could say "I'll lucid dream about THIS tonight!" and it would happen.
 That's when I realized the power of incubation.

 But be careful not to fall into the trap of laziness and forget about lucid dreaming altogether.
-There are some basic meditational practices here that should stay with you for the rest of your life.
+There are some basic practices here that should stay with you for the rest of your life.